 Advise the patient to read the FDA-approved patient labeling (Medication Guide).

-[see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+Embryo-Fetal Toxicity [See WARNINGS AND PRECAUTIONS And Use In Specific Populations].

 - Advise females of reproductive potential to use effective contraception during treatment with ODOMZO and for at least 20 months after the last dose.

 - Advise females who may have been exposed to ODOMZO during pregnancy, either directly or through seminal fluid, to contact Sun Pharmaceutical Industries Inc. at 1-800-406-7984.

 - Advise males, even those with prior vasectomy, to use condoms, to avoid potential drug exposure in both pregnant partners and female partners of reproductive potential during treatment with ODOMZO and for at least 8 months after the last dose.